fhoces/replication_climate_conflict/README.md

 Framework adapted from BITTS, documented at https://github.com/fhoces/ACRE.git.

-Compulsory OSF repository, including more files for replication and analytical assessment of the code:
+Complementary OSF repository, including more files for replication and analytical assessment of the code:

 https://osf.io/jxn5b/

+**NOTE:** Unfortunately downloading additional dataset from this link is compulsory for running the master file and receiving results.
+Download p4v2007 from order /data/polity/ and store it under exact same subfolder combination in your working directory.

+Aside from that only thing to change in the code to run it is, obviously, change WD.

 ### File overview